bazelbuild/continuous-integration/buildkite/README.md

 The `windows_test` task configuration will generate 8 tasks (2 * 2 * 2) for each `bazel_version`, `win_compiler` and `python` combination.

+## Downstream testing

+For existing projects on Bazel CI, you can add your project to [Bazel's downstream testing pipeline](../docs/downstream-testing.md) to catch breakages from Bazel@HEAD as soon as possible.

 ## FAQ

 ### My tests fail on Bazel CI due to "Error downloading"